 The Real Estate Foundation entered into a lease agreement on April 25, 2019 relating to office facilities with a three-year term effective July 1, 2019.
 The lease renewed with a rental rate increase of 2% annually and was originally scheduled to end on June 30, 2022.
 The University acquired the property in November 2021 and provided additional support to the Real Estate Foundation in the form of contributed facilities for the final eight months of fiscal year 2022.
 The Real Estate Foundation occupies 2,011 square feet of office facilities in Tallahassee, Florida, the use of which is now provided without charge by the University.
 The rental value of the facilities was estimated based on the price per square foot pursuant to the previous lease agreement.
-In-kind contributions of \$17,180 have been recognized as revenues and expenses in the Statement of Revenues, Expenses, and Changes in Net Position for the year ended June 30, 2022.
-Lease expense totaled \$25,771 and \$25,265 for the years ended June 30, 2022 and 2021, respectively.
+In-kind contributions of \$25,771 and \$17,180 have been recognized as revenues and expenses in the Statement of Revenues, Expenses, and Changes in Net Position for the years ended June 30, 2023 and 2022, respectively.
+Lease expense totaled \$0 and \$8,591 for the years ended June 30, 2023 and 2022, respectively.